dj-nitehawk/MongoWebApiStarter/README.md

 ### Vertical Slice Architecture
 - each use case/action/feature is isolated in it's own namespace (vertical slice).
 - there is no cross contamination between feature slices.
-- domain entities are contained in a seperate namespace as they are cross contaminating by nature.
+- domain entities are contained in a separate namespace as they are cross contaminating by nature.
 - does not use the mediator pattern like most other templates.

 #### Misc.
 Features